devopsbysarang/devopsbysarang.github.io/_posts/2026-08-15-terraform.md

 **Answer:** `.terraform.lock.hcl`.

-Do not mix these two up — they're both called "locking" but they lock entirely different things.
+Do not mix these two up, they're both called "locking" but they lock entirely different things.

 ## 91. Trap: Backend